 How to Establish Property Value

-As mentioned above, this process starts with establishing an appropriate value for the subject property… but when we’re talking about real estate, “value” can be a very subjective thing.
+As mentioned above, this process starts with establishing an appropriate value for the subject property… but when we're talking about real estate, “value” can be very subjective.

 In the real estate industry, there are different ways to determine what a property may be worth, here are a few of the most common methods…

 When most properties are bought and sold, an appraisal is performed by a professional appraiser.

 An appraisal is an unbiased assessment of a property's value, accompanied by supporting data to support the validity of the valuation.
 Appraisers will typically use the income approach, the sales comparison approach, and/or the cost approach to determine the most realistic value of a property.

 Every time a piece of real estate is bought and sold, the sale is reported to the local assessor so they know the change of ownership and the price paid for the property.